pmuellr/slides/2015/12-profiling-node-intro/slides.md

 * intro: [Google Developers: Viewing Heap Snapshots](https://developers.google.com/web/tools/chrome-devtools/profile/memory-problems/heap-snapshots)

-* objects grouped by by constructor name
+* object sizes/counts, grouped by constructor

-* shallow size - the size of memory held by an object itself
+  * **shallow size** - the size of memory held by an object itself

-* retained size - the size of memory that can be freed once an object is deleted
+  * **retained size** - the size of memory that can be freed once an object is deleted

 --------------------------------------------------------------------------------